-For Master’s Students enrolled in the Bioengineering program, we have two types of projects that fall under the general scope of “Computational and Statistical Genetics” with a mixture of benchwork in biology and bioinformatics/mathematics.
+For Master’s Students enrolled in the Bioengineering program, we have three types of projects that fall under the general scope of “Computational and Statistical Genetics” with a mixture of benchwork in biology and bioinformatics/mathematics.

 1) Master’s Project (42 hr/wk)